KucingKode/Cithak/README.md

 ## 📚 Motivation

 Cithak was created because sometimes **a template will broke other templates and templates are difficult to manage or combine**.
-We solve this problem by give Cithak ability to combine readme and configuration files and ability to clone templates from github, gitlab, bitbucket, or your local storage with just simple CLI
+We solve this problem by give Cithak ability to merge readme and configuration files and ability to clone templates from github, gitlab, bitbucket, or your local storage with just simple CLI

 ## 💻 Features